• Skip to main content

 Description

-This soft, moist rum cake - finished by pouring a butter, sugar, rum glaze over the top - is the perfect dessert for a crowd.
-It's addicting!
+This really great rum cake is finished by pouring a butter, sugar & rum glaze over the top.
+It's the perfect dessert for a crowd with buttery, rum-drenched edges.

 Ingredients